sebastian-nunez/high-school-stuff/Projects/React/React - The Complete Guide/Assignment 2/README.md

 Usually, in an app, you have a lot of UI components, and each of them has many different states.
 For an example, a simple button component could have following states:

-* In a regular state, with a text label.
+* In a regular state, with a input label.
 * In the disabled mode.
 * In a loading state.